rita-barbosa/LAPR2-2223/docs/sprintC/us007/03.design/Readme.md

-# US 006 - To create a Task
+# US 007 - Register user in the system

 ## 3. Design - User Story Realization